zunderlab/FLOWMAP/README.md

 This code has been reformatted and compiled into a single R package known as **FLOWMAPR**, for extensible analysis of single-cell datasets including FCS files generated from mass/flow cytometry or data.frames of other single-cell data processed in R. This README provides full instructions for how to install, set-up, and use FLOWMAPR.
 Other details, including a comparison with other visualization tools for single-cell data, will be published imminently and linked when available.

+Version 2 released June 2020:
+1. Better scalability to large cell numbers (when using UMAP layout)
+2. Removes bugs specified in issues from v1
+3. Removes need for dependencies that were no longer maintained & causing install issues

 # Navigation
 <!-- [Code Status]() -->
 [Getting Started: Installing FLOWMAPR](#install)